Aluminium powder: Usage

 Depending on the usage, the powder is either coated or uncoated.

+Aluminium granules

+Aluminium granules are a larger particle size alternative to aluminium powders.
+There is no official size range for granules vs. powders with sources describing granules with particle sizes anywhere from 0.1-40 mm.
+Granules are useful as they maintain the free-flowing nature of powders but have lower surface area decreasing explosion risk.

 Safety

 Aluminium is insoluble.
-If the powder or dust is breathed in then little of it will be absorbed but it may interfere with the clearance mechanism of the lung.
+Although aluminium is unlikely to be adsorbed into the blood stream, its inhalation can cause severe irritation and hinder the ventilation mechanism.
 High levels of exposure over many years may result in aluminosis which causes pulmonary fibrosis.

 Aluminium powder and dust is highly flammable and creates a significant risk of fire or explosion.
 There have been many incidents in industries which produce such dusts and powders.